 The bakery did not miss a beat during World War I; they ran ads in the newspaper showing their support for the War Savings Stamps that were issued by the United States Treasury to garner funds for the war.
-With Diehl’s helping hand, Butler County sold the most stamps of any county in the state.
-Butler was awarded the Pershing Award for their efforts.
+With Diehl’s helping hand, Butler County sold the most stamps of any county in the state, and Butler received a commendation for its efforts.

-In 1949, Ralph Chantler purchased the bakery and renamed it Chantler Baking Company.
-It operated until the late 1960s.
-Even though the building was torn down in 2011 due to dilapidation, the memories of the sweet aroma of bread on Center Avenue have and will continue to stand the test of time.
+In 1949, Ralph Chantler purchased the bakery and renamed it Chantler Baking Company, which continued to operate until the late 1960s.
+By that time, large-scale industrial bakeries and nationwide shipping innovations made it difficult for local bakeries to remain competitive in the grocery market.
+Even though the building was torn down in 2011 due to dilapidation, the memories of the sweet aroma of bread on Center Avenue live on for many long-time Butler residents.